paytonyau/agmicrobiomebase/Plate_1_process_draft.md

 ##### Import FASTQs as QIIME 2 artifact

 To standardise QIIME 2 analyses and to keep track of provenance (i.e. a list of what commands were previously run to produce a file) a special format is used for all QIIME2 input and output files called an "artifact" (with the extension QZA).
-The first step is to import the raw reads as a QZA file.
+The first step is to import the paried-end raw reads as a QZA file.
+Noted that you need to prepare the manifast.csv file following the QIIME2 requirement.

 ```
 qiime tools import